DarthVanger/NeuralNotes/README.md

         └── NoteStyles.js

 #### Styled Components
-- Use “Styled” prefix for styled components.
-It will helps you yo understand in code what kind of components you are using.
-For example, if you override some styles for NoteComponent, please, gave it “StyledNote” name.
+- Use `Styled` prefix for styled components.
+It will help you yo understand in code what kind of components you are using.
+For example, if you override some styles for `NoteComponent`, please, gave it `StyledNote` name.

 #### Codestyle